gjpelletier/EasyMLR/README.md

 ---

 ## Example 1.
-Automatic cross-validated optimization of XGBoost hyperparamters
+Automatic cross-validated optimization of XGBoost hyperparameters

 In this example we will use **xgb_auto** to automatically optimize the XGBoost hyperparameters using cross-validation.
 The xgb_auto function standardizes the X values by default.